Dahejo/hackher413/README.md

 On the profile page, you can check saved artworks, art museums you’ve been to, and even follow your friends!
 You can save an artwork that you like by searching it by name of the artwork, artist, or even the characteristics of your artwork!
 (We will enable this by artwork data labeling)

 # How we built it:
+**Map Feature**
-## 1. Courtesy of the Institute of Museum and Library Services in Kaggle, we were able to utilize the dataset of museums in the United State (https://www.kaggle.com/imls/museum-directorys.)
+1. Courtesy of the Institute of Museum and Library Services in Kaggle, we were able to utilize the dataset of museums in the United State (https://www.kaggle.com/imls/museum-directorys.)
-## 2. We converted the CSV file to a JSON file and imported it to javascript.
+2. We converted the CSV file to a JSON file and imported it to javascript.
-## 3. By comparing javascript to user input data, we opt out of the inconsistent dataset and build pins of the location of museums on an OpenStreetMap by using their coordinates.
+3. By comparing javascript to user input data, we opt out of the inconsistent dataset and build pins of the location of museums on an OpenStreetMap by using their coordinates.

+**Artcard Feature**
-##  We also do the same process for importing artwork data of the museum of modern arts by using data on Kaggle (https://www.kaggle.com/momanyc/museum-collection?select=artworks.csv)
+We also do the same process for importing artwork data of the museum of modern arts by using data on Kaggle (https://www.kaggle.com/momanyc/museum-collection?select=artworks.csv)

+**Frontend Design**
-##  We used Figma to visualize the design of the website first and used CSS to decorate our React-structured website while using CSS (https://www.figma.com/file/3gOcrbxAeH718mfxx4ctL9/museum?node-id=5%3A900)
+We used Figma to visualize the design of the website first and used CSS to decorate our React-structured website while using CSS (https://www.figma.com/file/3gOcrbxAeH718mfxx4ctL9/museum?node-id=5%3A900)

 # Technologies we used:
 ## HTML/CSS